aws-samples/amazon-kinesis-data-analytics-examples/EventEnrichment/README.md

 To use the Kinesis Data Generator to generate sample events, we need to setup the Cognito.
 Follow the instructions (https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html) to create Cognito user pool required for Amazon Kinesis Data Generator along with instruction to setup the events.

-Create a Kinesis Data Stream and S3 bucket in a region.
+Create a Kinesis Data Stream and S3 bucket in the same region where the application is running.
+Configure the stream name and S3 bucket name in `config.properties` under resources.

 The sample event data in Kinesis Data Generator is generated using the following template -